allannjuguna/allannjuguna.github.io/content/posts/UrchinSec_Tanzania_National_CTF/2024-04-28-UrchinSec-Tanzania-National-CTF.md

 * The program checks whether we have set a `LD_PRELOAD` environmental variable, if it finds we have set it , it terminates.
 This is to prevent us from conducting library hooking for the sleep function
 * This next line sets up a signal handler for the signal number `0xe`(SIGPWR) which is equal to `14` using the signal function.
 It will call the function `wormhole_handler` when this signal is received.
 * The program then sets the time and the prints the `Do the worm hole` string
-* The program then Sleeps for `10066329` which is equivalent to `116.5084375` days.
+* The program then Sleeps for `10066329` seconds which is equivalent to `116.5084375` days.
 This makes it impractical to wait for the sleep function to complete
 * After the sleep function, the program then fetches some information about the flag file and reads the flag.
 It is important to note that we cannot directly run `cat /flag` since the file is only readable by the `root` user